Jimbo369/BoostSales/pages/imporovements.md

     caption: The Formula to Grow Sales
 callforaction:
       url: /contact/
-      text: Free Business Survey Worth over £495! - Just for contacting Us!
-Click Here!
+      text: Get in Touch - Find out how we can help YOU!
       style: success
 callforaction2:
         url: /contact/
-        text: Remember to Ask for Your Free No Obligation Survey!
+        text: Contact us - Remember to Ask for Your Free No Obligation Survey!
         style: alert

 ---